 - Behavior and judgment impaired

 - Beliefs and psychological needs-safety, trust, esteem, intimacy, and control

 There are many ways to manage compassion fatigue and self-care is key.
 Check out these resources for information and programs.

 1 “Compassion Fatigue.”
 The American Institute of Stress, 4 Jan.
 2017, www.stress.org/military/for-practitionersleaders/compassion-fatigue.

-Jen Gibson is the Co-Founder of BUOY and provides strategic education planning for K-12 districts.
+Jen Gibson is a Learning Explorer teacher ambassador and the co-founder of BUOY, providing strategic education planning to K-12 school districts.